Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems: Introduction

 Future applications of quantum computers are diverse because of its expected capability of solving complex problems that are difficult with classical computers.
 While quantum computing is expected to become a game changer for everyday technology such as machine-learning\cite{Dunjko18, Zhang20} and cryptography\cite{Pirandola20}, another significant potential application is quantum chemistry simulation for material design owning to the inherent nature of quantum entanglement in electronic structures\cite{Cao19, McArdle20}.

 For the noisy intermediate-scale quantum computer, various quantum-classical hybrid algorithms have been developed to determine the ground states and also excited states of chemical Hamiltonians.
 Many of them are based on the variational quantum eigensolver (VQE)\cite{Peruzzo14}, which, using classical computers, optimizes parameters in a fixed quantum circuit.
-VQE has been extensively studied for molecules\cite{OMalley16, McClean16, Grimsley19} and recently extended to solid states\cite{Cerasoli20,Fan21,Yoshioka22}.
+VQE has been extensively studied\cite{Wecker15,Kandala17,Wang19} for molecules\cite{OMalley16, McClean16, Shen17, Grimsley19} and recently extended to solid states\cite{Cerasoli20,Fan21,Yoshioka22}.

 However, the classical optimization of VQE in a high-dimensional, non-linear parameter space poses a challenge to determine the ground state without being trapped in a local minimum.
 Recently, several algorithms based on imaginary time evolution (ITE) have emerged to circumvent the gradient-based parameter optimization\cite{Motta20, McArdle19, Yeter-Aydeniz20, Gomes20, Gomes21, Sun21, Huang22, Amaro22}.
-ITE is able to transform an arbitrary state to the (nearly) exact ground state, and has been historically applied to fermion systems on the basis of Monte Carlo simulations\cite{Blankenbecler81, Zhang03, Ohtsuka08, Booth09}.
+ITE is able to transform an arbitrary state to the (nearly) exact ground state, and has been historically applied to fermion systems on the basis of Monte Carlo simulations\cite{Anderson75, Anderson76, Blankenbecler81, Linden90, Varney09, Zhang03, Ohtsuka08, Booth09}.
 Quantum ITE (QITE), developed by Motta and co-workers\cite{Motta20}, performs an approximate unitary evolution that mimics the imaginary time propagation.
 The convergence of QITE is accelerated by quantum Lanczos diagonalization (QLanczos) that expands a Krylov subspace with each time step.
 The potential of these approaches has been demonstrated for spin models and small molecular systems such as H$_2$, by both simulation and real quantum devices\cite{Motta20, Yeter-Aydeniz20, Yeter-Aydeniz21}.
 Several authors have further extended QITE by employing an adaptive approach\cite{Gomes21} and merging imaginary time steps to a single unitary\cite{Yeter-Aydeniz20, Gomes20}.
 However, most previous studies focused on relatively simple model systems and could not guarantee the accuracy and applicability of QITE for more general problems.
-In this work, we will focus on both ground and excited states of strongly correlated systems, and assess the scalability of the method to more complex chemical systems with various extensions and modifications.